CANYONING/ADVENTURE COURSE/CLIMBING/AQUATIC DESCENT/RAFTING/HIKING

 - Difficulty ratings:

-The difficulty of a canyon during the usual period of practice is objectively evaluated according to a 3-component rating system:
+The rating of a canyon applies to average or normal flow during the usual period of practice and is objectively evaluated according to a 3-component rating system:

 - Vertical difficulty - rated from V1 (very easy, no abseiling, no rope, no climbing up or down) to V7 (extremely difficult or even exposed)